katmore/napkin-notes/topics/science/scientific-rigor.md

 When the model suggested adding pairwise-choice trials to the same experiment, an expert correctly objected:

-> That's another study.
+> That is another study.

 You can collect data for several carefully specified studies simultaneously when practical.
-But that's different from muddling their experimental questions together.
+But that is different from muddling their experimental questions together.

 **Scientific curiosity generates the next experiment; it should not casually mutate the current one.**